LLNL/mstk-docker/README.md

 1. Make sure you have docker installed (https://www.docker.com/community-edition)
 1. Run ./docker-build.sh to build the container.
 1. Run ./docker-run.sh to launch the container.

+#### Options

+You can specify the operating system when building and running the scripts.
+For example:

+`./docker-build.sh ubuntu_16_04`

+or

+`./docker-run.sh centos`

+Available operating systems:
+- Ubuntu 14.04: ubuntu_14_04 (not yet supported)
+- Ubuntu 16.04: ubuntu_16_04 (default; omit argument to select)
+- CentOS 7: centos
+- Debian: debian (not yet supported)